 While asthma is quite common, severe asthma is rare in kids.
 Kids with severe asthma will still have asthma symptoms and asthma attacks even though they take high dose asthma treatment.

 Seeing a specialist is key.
 Your doctor can refer you to a special kids’ lung doctor who knows all about kids’ asthma.
-They are called a Paediatric Respiratory Specialist.
+They are usually called a Paediatric Respiratory Specialist.
 They’ll organise tests to confirm that it is asthma and rule out other causes.
 Sometimes symptoms can seem like asthma but are actually something else.
 Once the doctor knows what’s going on, they can figure out a plan to try to improve your child’s asthma.
 This might include changing medicine and updating your Asthma Action Plan.
 They will help you identify any triggers and give you ideas for how to reduce them.
+They might also look for and treat other conditions, like hay fever, which could be making your child’s asthma worse.

 Just like adults with asthma, kids with severe asthma use inhalers to open their airways fast and prevent future attacks.
 But even with strong medicine, some symptoms may still linger.
-That’s the tricky part of severe asthma.
+However, new, targeted therapies are being developed.
+Your child’s specialist will help find the right treatment to give them the best chance of thriving

 Kids with severe asthma will often be prescribed a combination preventer.
 Combination preventers work by reducing the inflammation and sensitivity of the airways with an inhaled corticosteroid and relaxing the airway muscles and keeping them open for a long time with a long-acting reliever.